-For some reason, I decided that this was my wild-and-woolly kilnbuilder.
+THIS, I decided, was my wild-and-woolly kilnbuilder.
 “You’re Steve who does kilns, right?
-Am I glad to meet you–I really need to get the whole kiln thing settled.”
+Am I glad to meet you!
+I really need to get the whole kiln thing settled.”

-His mouth dropped open in surprise and his eyes grew wide and round, “I’m Steve, but I don’t know that I can help you.
-It doesn’t solve anything in the long run, you know.”
+His eyes grew wide and round and his mouth stuttered open in surprise, “I’m Steve, but I don’t know that I can help you.
+You know, that doesn’t solve anything in the long run.”

 ‘You were fired?”

-“No, my kiln isn’t firing,” I said patiently, slowing down my rate of speech, “that’s why I want a new kiln.”
+“No, my KILN isn’t firing,” I said patiently, slowing my speech way down, “and that is why I would like you to build me a new.”

 “Oh, K-I-L-N kiln!
 I thought you said killin’ and I don’t do those.
 I guess the clothes misled you, right?”

 “An honest mistake,” I sniffed, wondering what it was that he DID do.
 He looked at me oddly as he moved away; I saw him later talking to the hostess and pointing in the direction of my table.
 She gave me fisheyed looks for the rest of my stay.

 P.S.
 Turned out that the real Steve had brought his son along and cleverly disguised himself as a party of two, which threw me off.
 I passed him up several times while seeking my standalone kilngod.
 We finally connected when I called his mobile and watched for someone to answer his phone…